Skip to content

 • Proper pyproject.toml with all dependencies declared

-• Comprehensive README with usage examples and API documentation
+• Comprehensive README with usage examples

 • Permissive open source license (MIT, Apache-2.0, BSD preferred)